ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 - Integrated frequency generator using 16 bit Timer1.
 Frequency from 119 mHz (8.388 second) to 8MHz

 - Integrated PWM Waveform generator for sinus, triangle and sawtooth using 16 bit Timer1.
 Frequency from 1.9 mHz to 7.8kHz

+## Bill of material
+1. Arduino Nano
+2. HC-05 Bluetooth module
+3. Breadboard 400 points
+4. Resistors
+   - Resistors for the simple (0-5Volt) version: 1x 10k, 2x 100k, 1x 4M or more.
+   - Resistors for the 3 range (0-110Volt) version: 1x 2.2k, 2x 10k, 3x 100k, 2x 220k, 2x 1M, 1x 4M or greater
+5. Capacitators
+   - Capacitators for the simple version: 1x 100nF / 10V (or more)
+   - Capacitators for the 3 range (0-110Volt) version: 4x 100nF / 100V (or more), 6.8 uF
+6. Shottky diode e.g. BAT42
+7. Jumper wires

 # DOCUMENTATION